Skip to content

 Allow or Block Pop-ups in Safari on iPhone & iPad

-Want to block or allow pop-ups in Apple Safari on your iPhone and iPad?
+Want to block or allow pop-ups in Apple Safari browser?
 Learn how to manage pop-up blockers on your device.

-The Apple Safari browser on iPhone and iPad office can allow or block the pop-ups in the browser window.
+The Apple Safari browser can allow or block the pop-ups in the browser window.
 By default, the pop-ups are blocked.
-However, you can disable the block pop-up option from the Apple settings menu if you need to.
-It is not recommended to keep the pop-up blocker disabled because it protects from annoying redirects.
+However, if necessary, you can disable the block pop-up option from the Apple settings menu.

 1. Open the Settings app on the iPhone or iPad.